St. Kitts & Nevis: A Quick History

 A Quick History of St. Kitts & Nevis

-St. Kitts and Nevis achieved independence from Britain in 1983, and today, the two islands are governed as one nation.
+St. Kitts and Nevis became independent 1983.
+Today, the two islands are governed as one nation.